codeandwork/courses/courses/java/classes.md

 * Each *Book* has an *Author*
 * The *Library* is operated by a *Librarian*
 * The user can make requests regarding authors' and book availability only by asking the Librarian
-* For all of the following classes, additional to the requirements described in the slides, create the **getter and setter methods** for interacting with their instance variables and any necessary **constructors**
+* For all of the following classes, additional to the requirements described in the slides, create the **getter and setter methods** (only where is needed) for interacting with their instance variables and any necessary **constructors**

 ## Exercise 3 (continued)